 WHY CONTEMPORARY ART?
 A lot of students (especially those who arrive with a limited knowledge / exposure to contemporary artwork) question why I choose to focus on contemporary art throughout this course.
 Here are just a few of the reasons that I think it's important:

-1) It's more 'realistic' - we are not sitting around grinding our own pigments in the 21st century, like Leonardo da Vinci did in the 1400's.
+It's more 'realistic' - we are not sitting around grinding our own pigments in the 21st century, like Michelangelo did in the 1400's.
 Today we have access to incredible amounts of knowledge, understanding, visuals, media, technology, and people - and art-making now is incredibly different than the art of the past.

-3) Artists now are multi-modal and multi-talented.
-It's rare to be just a "painter" or just a "sculptor".
+Artists now are multi-modal and multi-talented.
+It's rare to be only a "painter" or only a "sculptor".
 Artists making art today will often work in a variety of media - not labeling themselves after the medium they prefer, but rather, exploring ideas and inspirations through a diverse techniques, modes of production and ways to represent.
 Often, they come up with ideas and then play and experiment to find the best medium (or form, or method) with which to present them.

 An essential part of learning to be an artist and a creator is developing the ability to think critically and to reflect on your own practice.
 We will be having critiques once or twice a month, in order to 'check in' and to get feedback from your community.